-NBT have created a new directory of service via e-referrals to facilitate urgent outpatient appointments.
-Once the patient has been referred, and accepted if they fulfil the urgent criteria, they will be offered an appointment within 4 weeks.
+NBT have a new service available via eRS to facilitate urgent outpatient appointments for patients with suspected or confirmed IBD.
+Once the patient has been referred, and if they fulfil the urgent criteria, they will be offered an appointment within 4 weeks.
 This service may also be appropriate for some patients who would otherwise be admitted to hospital.
 This service should not be used for patients with suspected cancer.

 For patients who do not meet the criteria for the urgent service please refer via eReferral in the usual way (see Inflammatory Bowel Disease section)

 To access the above service please submit via eReferral and request the NBT Urgent Gastroenterology Service.

 This service is available via a RAS so that referrals will be triaged in secondary care and returned if criteria are not met.